puffscoin/web3.js/docs/include_package-core.rst

     web3.shh.givenProvider
     ...

-When using web3.js in an Ethereum compatible browser, it will set with the current native provider by that browser.
+When using web3.js in a PUFFScoin compatible browser, it will set with the current native provider by that browser.
 Will return the given provider by the (browser) environment, otherwise ``null``.